cloud-gov/product/auctions/README.md

 2.  **Bidding period ("open"):** Bidding opens when the pull-request is merged, and the issue title will be changed to include "Auction (open):".
 [Eligible](#eligibility-to-bid) vendors can place bids on the auction issue from the time it "opens" (its "opening date") until the time it "closes" (its "closing date").
 At that time, the winner will be selected and must deliver the code by the auction's delivery deadline.
 3.  **Delivery period:** The winning vendor indicates that they've begun work by [issuing a pull request](https://help.github.com/articles/using-pull-requests/), [referencing](https://guides.github.com/features/issues/#notifications) the issue associated with the auction, with "work-in-progress" in the title.
 At that point the conversation moves to the pull request itself (or others that are subsequently opened referencing the issue), wherein the winning vendor can update cloud.gov on their work in progress, ask questions, etc. Once the vendor believes their pull request meets the auction's acceptance criteria, they'll remove "work-in-progress" from the title of the pull request(s) and post on the auction issue to indicate they've finished their work.
 They can also request a review from the auctioneer (or a delegate) on the pull request(s) where they are delivering work.
 4.  **Acceptance period:** cloud.gov evaluates the winning vendor's code against the auction's acceptance criteria.
 If the code meets the criteria, it's accepted.
 Otherwise, it's rejected.
-5.  **Payment period:** If their solution is accepted, the winning vendor will receive payment at the payment URL specified in their profile.
+5.  **Payment period:** If their solution is accepted, the winning vendor will [receive payment](getting-paid.md) at a payment URL they post in the issue since being declared the winner.

 That's the process in a nutshell.
 Additional details, including deviations from this process, are covered below, under "source-selection method" and "delivery and acceptance policy."